Bangka Island: An Island under Threat

 In Indonesia, North Sulawesi Province, between of two famous diving destination Bunaken and Lembeh Strait, there is an island called Bangka (Regency of North Minahasa).
 The entire coastal area of North Sulawesi is known for its impressive marine biodiversity, terrestrial of tropical forests and unique native animals such as tarsier monkey.
-Yet, the island is facing a threat: a decision made by the mainland government to mine two third of the 4700 hectares island with support of Chinese company’s investment, threatening the livelihood of its residents whose majorities are fishermen.
+The island is facing a threat: a decision made by the mainland government to mine two third of the 4700 hectares island with the support of Chinese company’s investment, threatening the livelihood of its residents whose majorities are fishermen.
 It is feared that the mining will destroy the existence of its unique flora and fauna terrestrially and its marine biodiversity.

 An Island for Macro Photography Lovers

 It was raining when we started our first dive at Dive Site Tanjung Hisu Dua.
 I felt the warmth of tropical Celebs seawater as I entered the water.
 Dolfie Bawole, our dive guide, was descending before us, dove to the reef walls.
 I dove following him into 20 meters deep; then we found her.
 A dark brown tiny seahorse, with her tail wrapped on greenish colored algae: a severn pygmy seahorse!
 I have never realized how tiny she is in reality.
 On the same site, Dolfie also showed us the other pygmy, two bargibanti, hanged at purple-pinkish gorgonian coral.